timnew/timnew.github.com/source/_posts/2012-05-08-dynamic-singleton-methods-in-ruby.md

 layout: post
 title: Dynamic Singleton Methods in Ruby
 comments: true
-categories: ruby
+categories:
+  - Programming
+  - Ruby
 tags:
   - ruby
   - mixin
   - meta programming
-  - singleton methods
+  - singleton method
-  - mixin
   - module
 date: 2012-05-08 08:00:00
 ---
 Today, I pair with Ma Wei to refactor a piece of pre-existed code.
 We try to eliminate some "static methods" (in fact, there is no real static method in ruby, I use this term to describe the methods that only depends on its parameters other than any instance variables).

 The code is like this:

 {% codeblock Recruiter.rb lang:ruby %}

 class Recruiter

   def approve! candidates
     Candidate.transaction do
       candidates.each do |candidate|